Biography

 In Zsa Zsa’s memoir One Lifetime Is Not Enough (1991) she claims to have had a 6-month romance with (Mustafa) Kemal Atatürk (the President of Turkey, then age 56) while she was married to Burhan Belge.

-Kemal Atatürk, who was a heavy drinker, was 57 when he died due to cirrhosis of the liver.
+Kemal Atatürk, who was a heavy drinker, was 57 when he died due to cirrhosis of the liver in 1938.

 Conrad Hilton Sr.

-24-year-old Zsa Zsa Gábor met 54-year-old, recently divorced, devout Roman Catholic and hotelier Conrad Hilton Sr. in early December, 1941.
-They married on April 10, 1942, a few months after first meeting.
+Zsa Zsa Gábor was 24 in early December, 1941 when she met 54-year-old, recently divorced, devout Roman Catholic and hotelier Conrad Hilton Sr. They married on April 10, 1942, a few months later.
 The marriage was strained; Zsa Zsa described being shocked at having separate bedrooms, and Conrad keeping his door locked to her.
-And as the thrifty Conrad Hilton, Sr. recounted in his 1957 autobiography Be My Guest:
+As the thrifty Conrad Hilton, Sr. recounted in his 1957 autobiography Be My Guest:

 In her biography Gábor admitted to having an affair with Conrad’s son Conrad “Nicky” Hilton Jr. which began in 1944 when Zsa Zsa was separated from Conrad Hilton Sr., and according to her, continued beyond Nicky Hilton’s engagement in 1950 to Elizabeth Taylor.

-Zsa Zsa Gábor has said George Sanders taught her how to act, but he refused to help her get parts in his movies.
-It was Sander’s brother Tom Conway who arranged Zsa Zsa Gábor’s first acting job onscreen, in a live show he hosted for CBS called Bachelor’s Heaven (1951), while Sanders was on location in England.
-She was an instant hit with her one-line responses, and began to be featured on magazine covers and fielding offers for parts in the movies and on television.
+Zsa Zsa said George Sanders taught her how to act, but he refused to help her get parts in his movies.
+It was Sander’s brother Tom Conway who arranged Gábor’s first acting job onscreen, in a live show he hosted for CBS called Bachelor’s Heaven (1951), while Sanders was on location in England.
+She was an instant hit with her one-line responses, and began to be featured on magazine covers, fielding offers for parts in movies and on television.

 Porfirio Rubirosa and Zsa Zsa Gábor met in late 1952 in New York, and in her biography In One Life is Not Enough (1991) Zsa Zsa Gábor described him as “machismo incarnate” and possessive.
 Gábor claimed Porfirio asked her to leave George Sanders and marry him many times, and she refused because she was torn between the two men; Sanders who had cooled on her, and Porfirio Rubirosa who was passionate.